nishagandhi/OpenPose_PythonOpenCV/README.md

 # OpenPose_PythonOpenCV

-This code is regarding the post: (soon to be published)
+This code is implementing this post: (soon to be published)

 A simple code demonstrating real-time Pose Estimation in webcam using OpenPose Python and OpenCV.